 Fruit enzymes offer gentle exfoliation to the skin for a natural glow.
-As an exfoliator for all skin types, enzymes gently resurface skin to provide a smooth, radiant complexion.
+As an exfoliator for all skin types, fruit enzymes gently resurface skin to provide a smooth, radiant complexion.
 They're very effective yet so mild that even those with the most sensitive skin can use them.
-Enzymes break down the keratin protein from the outer layer of the skin, which bonds dead skin cells together.
+Fruit enzymes break down the keratin protein from the outer layer of the skin, which bonds dead skin cells together.
 As a result, your skin texture will be even, and the breakdown process shows a reduction in scars and pigmentation.
 A few of our favorite benefits of using fruit enzymes in skincare are listed below:

 - Gently exfoliate